 If growth factors were bankers, sulphate would be their money.
 Growth factors use sulphate to do their business.
 That is why it is known that if you become VERY deficient in sulphate you will stop growing if you are a child, or you will start to break down (catabolize) your own muscle to make up for this deficiency.
 That means if your child has not been growing, and has very flimsy muscles, you should be concerned that their sulphate chemistry may be hurting.
 When this happens in very sick adults, it puts them into a state called cachexia, a wasting process that happens in Alzheimers disease, Aids, Cancer, and an autism spectrum disorder called Rett Syndrome.

-can provide essential sulphate in a readily absorbable form to unclog this 'bottleneck' by supplying more sulphur to increase the amount of toxins that can be processed from the body.
+Epsom Salt can provide essential sulphate in a readily absorbable form to unclog this ‘bottleneck’ by supplying more sulphur to increase the amount of toxins that can be processed from the body.
 As the body takes in more sulphur, more toxins are processed.
 Epsom Salts also increase Magnesium levels, relaxes & de-stresses the body, and gives you a good nights sleep.
-To Order

 Sulphates & the Gut